Skirkzzz/week-21-BookSearchEngine/README.md

 ## To Deploy

+In the root;
-npm i - to install the node dependencies npm run start - to start
+npm i - to install the node dependencies

+In the client folder;
+npm run start - to start

 ## Link to Heroku

+Links no longer work as free accounts have been disabled from 28 August 2022.
+Please refer to Github.

 https://booksearchengineskirkzzz.herokuapp.com/
 https://git.heroku.com/booksearchengineskirkzzz.git